Newcomer Summer School

 All eligible students will be provided with an application by their ENL teacher.

-Students who are English language learners currently in grades K-12, with a proficiency level of entering and emerging, are invited to attend.
+Students who are English language learners currently in grades K-10, with a proficiency level of entering and emerging, and will be enrolled in Albany International Center for the 2023-24 school year are invited to attend.

 Please note that this program is enrolled based on academic criteria and proficiency level.
 All eligible students will be provided with an application by their ENL teacher.